 Deformations let you animate bitmap or vector-based graphics, including gradients and textures.
 Deformations act as a skeleton with limbs and articulations you can bend, reshape, and curve.
 You can deform a character made out of one, or many, drawing or image layers and make it move as if it were a cut-out puppet.
-A deformation skeleton is composed of deformation nodes, which are the various pieces (here represented as layers or nodes) required to articulate or deform your drawings, such as a series of bones or game bones-see Deformation Nodes on page 1.
+This also allows you to take an area in a single bitmap image and create animation by distortion.
+A deformation skeleton is composed of deformation nodes, which are the various pieces (here represented as layers or nodes) required to articulate or deform your drawings, such as a series of bones, curves or game bones-see Deformation Nodes on page 1.